mebubo/hashcode-utils/README.md

 Here, we first create an `ObjectReader<Point>` to be able to read `Point`s from the input.
 Then we use it to configure the root reader, because we need to read a list of points.

-- `addFieldsLine` tells the reader to map each element of the next line to a field of the created object.
+- `fieldsAndVarsLine` tells the reader to map each element of the next line to a field of the created object.
 It also allows to save any value to a context variable using the `@` syntax.
 The variable can be used later to know how many elements we should read.

 - `addList` tells the reader to read the next bunch of lines as a list of elements:
-  - `(p, l) -> p.points = l` provides a way to set the created list on the `Problem` object we're creating
+  - `Problem::setPoints` provides a way to set the created list on the `Problem` object we're creating
   - `"N"` gives the number of `Point`s we should read (in the form of a context variable that was set earlier)
   - `pointReader` provides a reader to use for each element of the list